JoshuaOlubori/sql-employee-analysis-a/README.md

 <!-- -->
 ## Dashboarding 📊

-For the dashboard design (as with all of my designs generally), I initially had decision paralysis in trying to decide what design pattern to use.
+For the dashboard design (as with all of my designs generally), I initially had decision paralysis in trying to decide what design pattern to use 😵‍💫.
 I eventually stuck with a minimalist black and white design that I really like.

 ### Data transformation 🦋